The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

-Switching to a local credit union could be the answer.
-We admit we’re a little biased here (we are a credit union, after all!), but the data comparing banks and credit unions backs up our claims.
+There’s a lot of uncertainty during an unpredictable economy, but one thing you can be certain about is credit unions are here to help.
+Sometimes, mounting money concerns, job instabilities and other financial struggles signal time for a change — and switching to a trustworthy local credit union may just be the change you need.
+We admit we’re a little biased here (we are a credit union, after all!), but the data comparing banks and credit unions1 backs up our claims.

 1. You Can Score Lower Loan Rates

-You’ll pay an average of 5.10% interest on a shiny new car with a 60-month loan from a bank, and even more in interest on a used one (5.44% for 48-months, ouch!).
-Meanwhile, you can drive away in the same ride for nearly two percent less, on average, if you get your auto loan with a credit union.
+You’ll pay an average of 4.77% interest on a shiny new car with a 60-month loan from a bank, and even more in interest on a used one (5.10% for 48-months, ouch!).1 Meanwhile, you can drive away in the same ride for nearly two percent less, on average, if you get your auto loan with a credit union.

 2. Earn More Interest on Your Savings